wavemotion-dave/A7800DS/README.md

   * Added NTSC True Sync at 60Hz to reduce screen tearing.
   * Improved options / file selection graphic
   * Improved Zoom Icon handling
+  * v5.2a with hotfix for BANKSET handling to render Stoneage properly.

 V5.1 : 27-Feb-2026 by wavemotion-dave
   * 7800 BIOS is now supported.
 Place bios exactly named '7800.rom' in /roms/bios, /data/bios or same directory as the emulator itself.